mwangi-george2/Analyzing-World-Population-Data-local/script.md

 ## Wrangling the data

-For any kind of work that involves data analytics, it is important that the analyst understands the structure, data types, shape of the data they are working with.
-In this section, we are going to run some code to help us explore our data.
+It is critical that we comprehend the structure, data types, and shape of the data we’ll be working with.
+We will execute some code in this part to aid in our data exploration.

 ``` r
 # print the structure of pop_data